 If the site you want to visit supports the RSS feed, you can easily subscribe and read it with an RSS reader.
 You can also regularly send the contents of the web to your email using Feed service.

 10- Get Web Pages via email

 This is a useful way if you need a single Web Page.
 Obviously accessing large files is not possible in that way.
 Web2Mail provides us free services that send websites to our email addresses.
 All you need to do is send an email to firstname.lastname@example.org with the URL as the subject title.

 Tor is an advanced proxy server using multiple anonymous servers for a single Web request.
 This requires an application to be downloaded and installed.

 This is an advanced technique and is probably the best.
-This requires your own proxy server hosted either at your home or at a HSP (Hosting Service Provider).
+This requires your proxy server hosted either at your home or a HSP (Hosting Service Provider).
 You can enable SSL encryption and prevent any snooping on the content as well.
-Also put some access control, otherwise someone can find the service and misuse it.
+Also, put some access control.
+Otherwise, someone can find the service and misuse it.
 You can use following server to do that;

-- Apache Web server as proxy server– A bit complex setup.
+- Apache Web server as a proxy server– A bit complex setup.